dsreddy99/stash/docs/concepts/crds/backupconfiguration.md

 #### spec.task

-`spec.task` specifies the name and parameter of `Task` template to use to backup target.
+`spec.task` specifies the name and parameters of `Task` template to use to backup the target.

 - **spec.task.name:** `spec.task.name` indicates the name of the `Task` template to use for this backup process.
 - **spec.task.params:** `spec.task.params` is an array of custom parameters to use to configure the task.

 > `spec.task` section is not necessary for backing up workload data (i.e. Deployment, DaemonSet, StatefulSet etc.).
-However, it is necessary to backup database and stand alone PVC.
+However, it is necessary for backing up database and stand alone PVC.

 #### spec.paused